 Such a view is clearly a deception.

 When we speak God's message, God's way, it is powerful to effect change that no human can bring.
 It raises the spiritually dead to spiritual life (John 5:24)!
-They are genuinely a new creature in Christ (2 Cor 5:17)!
-Only God can do such things (Isa 55:1-13; Matt 19:25-26) - to Him alone be the glory, honor, and praise.
+They are genuinely a new creature in Christ (2 Corinthians 5:17)!
+Only God can do such things (Isaiah 55:1-13; Matthew 19:25-26).
+To Him alone be the glory, honor, and praise.

 6. It causes us to commit treason against the King of glory by taking unauthorized liberties with His gospel.

-Ambassadors are officials in the government who represent the message and person of one who is of a higher rank.
+Ambassadors are officials in the government.
+They represent the message and person of one who is of a higher rank.
 In this case, we are ambassadors in the kingdom of heaven for the King of kings!
-When we take liberties with the message He has given us - a message that testifies of the wickedness of humanity, the reality of coming judgment, God's plan for reconciliation being available only through Christ through Jesus' death, burial, and resurrection in fulfillment of the Scriptures, and the urgent need for all people everywhere to repent and trust in Christ - and exchange it for a different message - "Jesus loves you" - we are taking liberties that are not ours to take.
+This King has given us a message.
+A message that testifies of the wickedness of humanity, the reality of coming judgment, God's plan for reconciliation being available only through Jesus' death, burial, and resurrection in fulfillment of the Scriptures, and the urgent need for all people everywhere to repent and trust in Christ.
+When we exchange it for a different message - "Jesus loves you" - we are taking liberties that are not ours to take.

-If we did this as earthly ambassadors for an earthly government, we could be tried for treason.
+If we did this as earthly ambassadors for an earthly government, we would be tried for treason.
+We'd be guilty.
 How will we escape such a charge against the King of heaven?

-For any who think this is overly harsh or lacks "grace" - consider the reality that Jesus taught concerning those unfaithful stewards and servants who were casual in this life with what we have been entrusted in places like Luke 12:35-59.
-You should read that carefully and prayerfully, because Jesus says the unfaithful slave will be assigned a place with the unbelievers.
+For any who think this is overly harsh or lacks "grace" - consider the reality that Jesus taught concerning those unfaithful stewards and servants who were casual in this life with what we have been entrusted.
+Read Luke 12:35-59.
+Read it carefully and prayerfully.
+Jesus says the unfaithful slave will be assigned a place with the unbelievers.
 Yikes!

 Our God is worthy of our utmost devotion.
 He has given us everything we need to successfully advance His kingdom and glorify His name on the earth.